 3. Analytical Writing

 Unlike the GRE General Test, the GRE subject test does not have sections.
-You can take the subject test in four disciplines:
+You can take the subject test in three disciplines:

 1. Physics